Rate-My-Classes-Manoa/rate-my-classes-manoa.github.io/index.md

 Here are what some users are saying:
 * "Easy navigation, but I don't like that I need to upload a picture to sign up for an account."

 * "I like the site...very in tune with Manoa.
 I think the search mechanism can be improved."

 * "I really like this app!
 I don't like that the 'Add Class Review' and 'Add Professor Review' pages are separate from the 'Class Reviews' and 'Professor Reviews' pages."

+* "The Rate My Classes app is a good idea, and the interface is easy to use."

+* "Some of the font color choices seem odd, but as a whole I like the app."

 <br>